Visual Research Programmes

 Day 6: Mashamba Traditional Village and Schoemansdal

-Day 9: Pafuri River Camp – Thulamela (Heritage Site) – Punda Maria, Kruger National Park
+Day 9: Pafuri River Camp via Thulamela (World Heritage Site) to Punda Maria

 Your visit to South, and the rest of Africa, can enjoy a richness that takes you beyond your exposure to, and understanding of, everyday routine-type travel.